-Naloxone is a medication that can reverse the effects of an opioid overdose.
+Naloxone is a fast-acting medication that can temporarily reverse the effects of an opioid overdose.
 The Windsor-Essex County Health Unit (WECHU) is committed to increasing access to harm reduction services to prevent opioid overdose-related deaths.

 - Work directly with drug-using populations at risk of opioid overdose through harm reduction programming, outreach and/or social determinants of health;

 - Reach a difficult to reach (priority) population not otherwise served where there is known drug using/opioid activity.